tautvilas/termpage/README.md

 You can see usage demo in the [examples folder](https://tautvilas.github.io/termpage/example/index.html) or let a [cow tell your fortune](http://home.tautvilas.lt/#fortune)

-You can include termpage lib from CDN or install it from npm.
+To use termpage include the lib from CDN or install it from npm.
 ```html
 <script src="https://cdn.jsdelivr.net/npm/termpage@0.1.3/dist/termpage.min.js" type="text/javascript">
 </script>